This post was last updated on 4/26/21.

-Can we re-route a lead if it isn’t accepted?
+Can I reroute a lead if it isn’t accepted?

-This question comes up often: In short, if a user sets the lead status to Unqualified or Rejected within 30 minutes the user should be moved to the top of the Round Robin.
+If a user sets the lead status to Unqualified or Rejected within 30 minutes, ideally, the user should be moved to the top of the round robin.

-That flow would then need to set Last_Assigned__c to NULL which would effectively put the user at the top of the list for the next lead.
+That flow needs to set Last_Assigned__c to NULL, which would effectively put the user at the top of the list for the next lead.

-What if the email of the lead bounces?
+What if the email address for the lead bounces?